pudly/schmopera-hugo/content/articles/don-t-miss-two-sopranos-one-friendship-and-our-editor-at-the-keys.md

 +++
 Toronto-area readers, we've got a rare opportunity for you:

-Happening **June 2, 7pm** at Oakville's St. John's United Church in Oakville, you can catch _Two Sopranos, One Friendship_, a concert featuring sopranos (and best friends) Aviva Fortunata and Claire de Sévigné.
+Happening **June 2, 7pm** at Oakville's St. John's United Church in Oakville, you can catch _Two Sopranos, One Friendship_, a concert featuring sopranos (and best friends) [Aviva Fortunata](/scene/people/aviva-fortunata/) and [Claire de Sévigné](/claire-de-sevigne-sing-fast-high/).
+Plus!
+At the piano is [Jenna Simeonov](/authors/jenna) (me), founder and editor of Schmopera, out and about and likely wearing lipstick.

 It's a one-night-only event that celebrates high notes, illicit duets, and comedy banter to rival the days of Carol Burnett and Julie Andrews.

-Plus!
-At the piano is [Jenna Simeonov](/authors/jenna) (me), founder and editor of Schmopera.
-Out and about and likely wearing lipstick.
+There will be a Mozart sing-off, more than one medley, and some stunning singing from two of Canada's most exciting young stars.

 Tickets are $40, and you can get them by emailing [office@stjohnsunited.ca](mailto:office@stjohnsunited.ca), or at the door.